-Cariola Díez Pérez-Cotapos is a transactional giant with a flair for complex cross-border work.
-Its corporate, M&A and banking and finance offerings are exemplary, attracting local and international clients across many sectors.
-One of the oldest in the market, Cariola Díez knows how to adapt to stay relevant; its solid focus on technology law and tools helps it stand out from its competitors.
-Its rich history, combined with its modern, forward-looking approach mean that clients remain extremely satisfied with the service offered.
+Cariola, Díez, Pérez-Cotapos is one of Chile’s foremost transactional firms.
+It adeptly handles complex cross-border matters and its M&A and banking & finance offerings are envied by competitors and continue to attract local and international clients from a variety of sectors.
+Founded before the turn of the twentieth century, it may be one of the oldest firms in the market, but that has not stopped Cariola Díez from adapting; its solid focus on technology law helps it stand out from others in this chapter, for example.
+Its rich history, combined with its modern, forward-looking approach leave clients satisfied.

-The firm places great importance on collaboration both inside and outside its walls.
-All teams work across practice areas, which management believes helps with talent retention, since young lawyers get to work with a range of partners on different matters and it allows them to carve out their focus.
+The firm places great importance on collaboration and a holistic approach.
+All teams work across practice areas, which management believes helps with talent retention, as young lawyers work with a range of partners on different matters.

 Alliances and networks

-Cariola Díez is a member of the global commercial law firm networks Interlaw and Advoc.
-It joined L&E Global in 2018, from which it receives referrals.
+Cariola Díez is a member of the global commercial law firm networks Interlaw, Advoc and L&E Global.